axibase/atsd/rule-engine/functions-date.md

 window_length_count() long
 ```

-Returns length of a count-based window, as configured.
+Returns the length of a count-based window.

 ### `windowStartTime`